 We are spiritual beings.
 And our emotions are a part of who we are.
 One of the common threads we have is the desire to seek the unknown.
 This is the inner quest we fulfill with spiritual exploration.
 This requires us to experience the full range of emotions.

-Because of the above obstacles, we are unable to accept the full range of our emotions.
-We need to take the time to do things that will help us regain and retain our mental and physical health.
-The spiritual journey emphasizes this need.
+Because of the above obstacles, we cannot accept the full range of our emotions.
+We need to take time to do things which help us regain and retain our mental and physical health.
+The spiritual journey emphasizes this need to be whole.
 Learning to turn inward and allow yourself to “feel” everything has always taken courage.
 This is true now more than ever.

-The first key to this aspect of the journey is learning to be kind to yourself.
-Provide time and space to be with yourself and allow yourself to feel your emotions without judgment.
+The first key is learning to be kind to yourself.
+Provide time and space just to be with yourself and allow yourself to feel your emotions without judgment.
 Engage in self-care.
-To understand what’s going on inside you need to embrace our emotional center.
+To understand what’s going on inside, you need to embrace our emotional center.
 Sometimes this center is turbulent and we block it off because it is uncomfortable, but this is the key to wholeness.

 The second key to getting in touch with your emotions is learning techniques for mindfulness meditation.
 These aren’t accessories, they are necessary tools to help you cope with the increased stress of the modern world.

-One good strategy is to use modern technology to remind us.
+One excellent strategy is to use modern technology to remind us.
 Set a calendar reminder at least once a day with a keyword like, “meditate or mindfulness break.”
 Then, use your willpower to take a break.
-Once you’ve done this for a while you’ll begin to look forward to this mental oasis.
-That’s when your mindfulness and meditation breaks will begin to pay off.
+Once you’ve done this for a while you’ll look forward to this mental oasis.
+That’s when your mindfulness and meditation breaks will start to pay off.

-Feeling your emotions is easier for some personality types than others.
+Some personality types find it easier to feel their emotions.
 Those who understand the Enneagram Type 4 know that they can become fixated on their emotions.
-On the other hand, type 9 would be more inclined to ignore their emotions as a strategy to “make it” through the day.
+Type 9 would be more inclined to ignore their emotions as a strategy to “make it” through the day.

 Enneagram Personality Profile